Addiction Relapse Prevention: Virtual Treatment that Meets You Where You Are

 Building a solid foundation for addiction therapy online means taking a close look at your budget, technical know-how, and the time you can realistically commit.
 In our field experience, successful virtual recovery hinges on advance preparation.

-Policy advances like the CMS expansion for telehealth have removed some access barriers, making planning even more essential2.
-Effective resource planning clarifies whether you can sustain daily engagement, navigate support tools, and build consistent routines.
+Policy advances like the CMS expansion for telehealth have removed some access barriers, making planning even more essential.
+Effective resource planning clarifies whether you can sustain daily engagement, navigate support tools, and build consistent routines.2

 Assessing the financial landscape of addiction therapy online takes more than a basic price check—it's essential to examine how service intensity, professional oversight, and insurance coverage intersect with your own financial situation.